The Moser-Tardos Framework with Partial Resampling: Introduction

-Now, suppose we wish to run the MT algorithm on this problem.
-We begin by drawing all the variables $X_1, \dots, X_n$ from their original distribution, and we encounter some true bad-event $[X_{i_1} = j_1] + \dots + [X_{i_k} = j_k] > t$.
+\textbf{Informal discussion of the Partial Resampling Algorithm.} To understand the intuition behind the PRA, consider bad-events of the form $[X_{i_1} = j_1] + \dots + [X_{i_k} = j_k] \geq t$, where the expected value of $[X_{i_1} = j_1] + \dots + [X_{i_k} = j_k]$ is $\mu < t$.
+Suppose we run the MT algorithm on this problem.
+We begin by drawing all the variables $X_1, X_2, \ldots, X_n$ independently from their original distributions, and we find some such bad-event has become true.
 At this point, the MT algorithm would resample all of the variables affected by this event --- that is, all the variables $X_{i_1}, \dots, X_{i_k}$.
-This could be a large number of variables.

-But, now suppose that we have $X_{i_l} \neq j_l$ for some $l = 1, \dots, k$.
-In that case, variable $X_{i_l}$ seems like it is ``helpful'' for this bad-event.
-Since the goal of resampling a bad-event is to ``fix'' it, then resampling this $X_{i_l}$ seems counter-productive.
-Thus, heuristically at least, it seems more appropriate to only resample the variables with $X_{i_l} = j_l$.
+But suppose now that $X_{i_\ell} \neq j_\ell$ for some $\ell \in [k]$.
+In that case, variable $X_{i_\ell}$ seems like it is ``helpful'' in terms of avoiding this bad-event.
+Since the goal of resampling a bad-event is to ``fix'' it, then resampling this $X_{i_\ell}$ seems counter-productive.
+Thus it seems more appropriate to only resample the variables with $X_{i_\ell} = j_\ell$.
 In the original step of the MT algorithm, the expected number of such variables is $\mu$, and we expect that in intermediate stages of the MT algorithm it should also be close to $\mu$.
 Thus, heuristically, we should only be resampling about $\mu$ variables, not all $k$ variables.
 In fact, even this is somewhat too many variables to resample.
-Since we expect about $\mu$ variables to have $X_{i_l} = j_l$, it is only the $t - \mu$ ``extra'' variables which are causing the bad-event to occur.
-In this sense, a variable $X_i$ is causing the bad-event only if it is ``the straw that breaks the camel's back,'' that is, if it is the key variable which brings the sum over the threshold $t$.
-Any individual variable $X_i$ only has a small chance of being a guilty variable, even smaller than $\mu$.
+Since we expect about $\mu$ variables to have $X_{i_\ell} = j_\ell$, it is only the $t - \mu$ ``extra'' variables which are causing the bad-event to occur.
+Thus, we only sample some of the $X_{i_j}$'s, and we make this choice probabilistically.